Mushroom Farro with Tomatoes and Kale

 Notes

 Store leftovers in an airtight container in the refrigerator up to 3 days.
-Rewarm them in a skillet with olive oil on the stove or microwave them.
-You can also eat leftovers cold.
+Reheat them in a skillet with olive oil on the stove or microwave them.
+You can also eat leftovers cold like a salad and add kale or baby spinach and a splash of vinaigrette.

 Nutrition